patrickd12345/bookiji/README.md

 # 🚀 Bookiji - Real-Time Booking Engine

+> **Note:** Bookiji is an equal, independent project (tenant) in a monorepo alongside Ready2Race.
+See the root README for structure details.

 > **The Uber for availability slots** - A next-gen real-time booking engine and last-minute availability platform.

 ## 🧠 What is Bookiji?